 Critical illness cover in summary:

-- Provides greater protection for you and your dependents, (should you fall critically ill)
+- Provides greater protection for you and your dependants, (should you fall critically ill)

 - A lump sum is normally paid within 30 days of diagnosis

 - Lump sum pay outs could help pay for expensive medical treatment and/or necessary home alterations